Purpose

 Eligible grant award mechanisms are listed below for each participating Institute and Center:

-The National Institute of Mental Health (NIMH) will support active grant awards from SBIR/STTR (R41, R42, R43, R44) and research grants including R01 and U01 activity codes.
+- The National Institute of Mental Health (NIMH) will support active grant awards from SBIR/STTR (R41, R42, R43, R44) and research grants including R01 and U01 activity codes.
 Specifically, grantees developing devices focused on the Central Nervous System, Psychiatry or Autism, including those utilized as interventions, biomarkers, assessments/diagnostics and digital health technologies, would be considered eligible.
-Please contact NIMH program staff prior to submitting to ensure your award is eligible.
+Please contact Paige Anderson prior to submitting to ensure your award is eligible.

 Course Details